Outfits and Gear for Hiking and Backpacking in the Fall

 Bright safety orange is the best color to wear when hiking and backpacking in the autumn.
 In many states and National Forests and other public lands, autumn is hunting season.
 Wearing bright orange will make you more visible to hunters.

-When reading about what to wear while hiking in the fall, try to choose bright colors—preferably orange.
+When choosing what to wear while hiking in the fall, try to choose bright colors—preferably orange.

 Jackets and Outer Layers